8bit-pixies/castle/README.md

 *  Ascii wrapper with `colorama`
 *  <s>Pyglet with ascii</s>
 *  <s>Pyglet with sprites</s>
 *  Kivy for cross app development.
+Need to remove any numpy or gym dependencies to build it better.

 Who knows!